-- Flossing: Your general dentist or hygienist will floss in between each tooth, which is essential for removing built-up food and keeping the gums and teeth healthy.
+- Flossing: Your hygienist will floss in between each tooth, which is essential for removing built-up food and keeping the gums and teeth healthy.
 Many people make the mistake of not flossing every day, which is why it's so important during a dental cleaning appointment.

 - Troubleshooting: During your exam, your dentist will keep an eye out for cavities, gum inflammation, and other issues that may affect your oral health.
 If a problem is found, we may suggest a follow-up appointment to remedy the situation.

 - Setting up Future Visits: Consistency is key in maintaining good oral hygiene.
 This not only includes regularly taking care of your smile at home but also scheduling a dental exam every 6 months or so.
 Life is hectic, and it can be easy for things like dentist appointments to slide to the backburner.
 Scheduling your appointment while at the dentist is a great way to make sure your next visit is set!

 What to Expect FAQs

 Oral hygiene is vital for eliminating harmful bacteria in the mouth.
 Bacteria accumulates and forms plaque that can harden, leading to long-term ailments such as gingivitis if not removed.
 A good dental care routine and regular 6-month checkups will keep your mouth healthy while preventing inflammation, infection, decay, and tooth loss.